Mark Hayes (golfer)

 Mark Stephen Hayes (July 12, 1949 – July 17, 2018) was an American professional golfer.
-He had three victories on the PGA Tour in the 1970s, including the 1977 Tournament Players Championship.
+He had three victories on the PGA Tour in the 1970s including the 1977 Tournament Players Championship.
 He played in the 1979 Ryder Cup as a late replacement for Tom Watson.

 Early years and amateur career

+In 1949, Hayes was born in Stillwater, Oklahoma.

-Born in Stillwater, Oklahoma, Hayes played collegiately at Oklahoma State University, where he was a two-time All-American.
-He won the Sunnehanna Amateur in 1972.
+Hayes played collegiately at Oklahoma State University where he was a two-time All-American.
+In 1972, Hayes won the Sunnehanna Amateur.

 Professional career

-Hayes won three times on the PGA Tour: the Byron Nelson Golf Classic and Pensacola Open in 1976 and the Tournament Players Championship in 1977.
+In 1973, Hayes turned professional.
+He won three times on the PGA Tour: the 1976 Byron Nelson Golf Classic, 1976 Pensacola Open, and won the first standalone Tournament Players Championship in 1977.
 He also won the PGA Tour-sponsored Tallahassee Open in 1986 and three Oklahoma Opens.

 Hayes had his best finish in a major championship at the U.S. Open in 1980, where he began the final round of play two shots out of the lead but shot a final round 74 to finish T6.
 He was also the first round leader at the 1975 PGA Championship, but finished T22.
 In the second round of The Open Championship in 1977, Hayes shot 63 at the Ailsa Course at Turnberry to establish a new single round record at The Open Championship by two strokes.
 The previous record of 65 was set by Henry Cotton in the second round in 1934 at Royal St. George's.